 3. Pay the applicable fee along with your request.

-You have 90 days from the day of request to provide the court with certificate of completion from a State approved course, a notarized affidavit for a driving safety course, and a copy of your driving record from the Texas Department of Public Safety.
-If those three documents are returned to the Court within the mandated time frame, the Court will not report the violation as part of your driving record.
+You have 90 days from the day of request to provide the court with certificate of completion from a State approved course and a copy of your driving record from the Texas Department of Public Safety.
+If those two documents are returned to the Court within the mandated time frame, the Court will not report the violation as part of your driving record.
 In the event you do not complete the course and/or return all of the required documents to the Court by the due date, a judgment of guilty will be entered, the Court will report the violation as part of your driving record, and the amount of the fine will be due to the Court.

 Call the Court Clerk at 940-437-2351 prior to your court date to request a reset of your court appearance to a different date.
 You are allowed to reset your appearance date one time only.
 You must speak to the Clerk and receive verbal consent of the change in court date.
 Leaving a voice mail or email does not constitute a request for a reset.